 On college campuses revisionist history of the Middle East conveniently excludes the fact that half of Israel’s Jewish population are there not because of European atrocities during World War II, but because Anti-Jewish Arab governments dispossessed and displaced their native Jewish populations following the creation of the state of Israel in 1948.
 Adopted narratives of the Arab-Israeli conflict are designed to appeal to western guilt and fail to address the fact that Israel has been the largest and most successful refugee camp in the Middle East, providing safe haven to some 650,000 dispossessed Middle Eastern and North African Jewish refugees whose ancestors had a continuous presence in the region for over 3,000 years.
 Now more than 52% of the Israeli population is either from or descended from peoples who are native to the Middle East and North Africa.
 Most of the discussion about Israel on American college campuses and even in Israeli educational institutions conveniently leaves out the rich history and story of Jews native to the region.

-Incorporating the Sephardic and Mizrahi experience into the widely adopted European Jewish narrative on college campuses, strengthens student’s knowledge of Israel, bridges gaps between Jewish and Arab students and enriches Jewish student life by engaging campus communities in programs which emphasize Jewish multi-culturalism and Jewish entrenchment in the Middle East.
+Through incorporating the Sephardic and Mizrahi experience into the widely adopted European Jewish narrative on college campuses, JIMENA’s student engagement programs strengthen student’s knowledge of Israel, bridges gaps between Jewish and Arab students and enriches Jewish student life by engaging campus communities in programs which emphasize Jewish multi-culturalism and Jewish entrenchment in the Middle East.

 Since 2001 JIMENA has brought the Sephardic and Mizrahi experience into over 80 college campuses throughout North America, engaging students in authentic Middle Eastern culture and empowering them with the narrative of the Jewish people’s multi-millennia ties to the Middle East and North Africa that is balanced, accurate, and adds legitimacy to the status quo of on-campus dialogue regarding Israel and the Middle East.
 Our long-standing partnerships with Hillel, Chabad, Tikvah Students for Israel, ICC, Stand With Us, and the David Project are helping to educate tens of thousands on the story of Jewish refugees from the Middle East and North Africa.